pypose.module.EKF¶

 x (

-, optional) – covariance of system observation model.
-Default:None
+Tensor, optional) – covariance of system observation model.
+Default:Nonet (

 - Returns: